insin/DOMBuilder/docs/index.rst

    :param String tagName:
       the name of the element to create for each item in the list.
-   :param Object attributes: default attributes for the element.
+   :param Object defaultAttributes: default attributes for the element.
    :param Array items:
       the list of items to use as the basis for creating elements.
    :param Function mappingFunction: